helium/HIP/0030-update-threshold-cryptography.md

 # Deployment Impact
 [deployment-impact]: #deployment-impact

-We've written a compatibility layer that allows hbbft to handle either kind of key.
+We've written a compatibility layer that allows HBBFT to handle either kind of key.
 The network will continue to use the current SS512 key during an upgrade to BLS12-381.
-Once all nodes are updated with the new DKG, elections will start producing BLS12-381 keys and hbbft will seamlessly switch over to using them instead.
+Once all nodes are updated with the new DKG, elections will start producing BLS12-381 keys and HBBFT will seamlessly switch over to using them instead.

-Thus we do not expect any deployment impact beyond a potentially long election epoch as the network upgrades.
+Thus, we do not expect any deployment impact beyond a potentially long election epoch as the network upgrades.

 # Success Metrics
 [success-metrics]: #success-metrics